 Outnumbered and outmaneuvered, things looked very grim for the Takeda.
 The seventy-year old, one-eyed Yamamoto Kansuke, realizing his plan had been a total failure, decided to make amends the samurai way.
 Taking up a long spear, he charged alone into the midst of the Uesugi, where he fought fiercely until, badly wounded but his honor restored, he retired to a nearby knoll and committed seppuku.

 By now, The Uesugi soldiers had penetrated into Takeda's headquarters.
 Legend has it that Uesugi Kenshin himself came upon Takeda Shingen and the two lords fought a hand-to-hand combat.
-Takeda was completely surprised and, unable to draw his sword in time, had to use his war-fan to fend off Uesugi's blows.
+Shingen was completely surprised and, unable to draw his sword in time, had to use his steel war-fan to fend off Kenshin's blows.
 Takeda received three cuts on his body armour and seven on his war-fan before one of his hatamoto finally managed to drive Kenshin away.
 The site of this encounter is now known as the "three sword seven sword place" and is commemorated with a statue depicting this famous encounter.

 Meanwhile, Masanobu's force finally realized what was happening and mounted a desperate attack to save Shingen.
 But first they had to get through another force of 3,000 Kenshin had prudently left to defend his rear, commanded by one of his best generals, Amakatsu Kagemochi.
 Although Amakatsu fought stubbornly, his force was overwhelmed by the numerical superiority of Masanobu's force of 12,000.
 In the nick of time, Masanobu's force fell on the rear of Kenshin's army and drove them from the field.
 Shingen was saved.

 On the morning of the following day Kenshin sent three of his generals, Naoe, Amakatsu, and Usa, to burn what remained of their encampment on Saijoyama.
-Takeda Shingen, his army weakened, made no attempt to stop them, nor to interfere with Kenshin's subsequent withdrawal beyond the Sai to the Zenkoji, and, a few days later, back to Echigo province itself.
+Takeda Shingen, his army devastated, made no attempt to stop them, nor to interfere with Kenshin's subsequent withdrawal beyond the Sai to the Zenkoji, and, a few days later, back to Echigo province itself.

 The Takeda were the last army on the field, and thus had nominally won the day, but it was a Pyrrhic victory at best.
-Although Kenshin's army had suffered devastating 72% casualties, the Takeda, supposedly victors, lost 62% (10% was typical for samurai battles), including several of their most able generals.
-One of the biggest and bloodiest battles in Japanese history was over, yet another draw.
+Although Kenshin's army had suffered staggering 72% casualties, the Takeda, supposedly victors, lost 62% (10% was typical for samurai battles), including several of their most able generals.
+One of the biggest and bloodiest battles in Japanese history was over, yet another meaningless draw.